•

 General Submission Rules

-What can be submitted: Submitted articles must fall within the aims and scope of TLCSD and cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
+Submitted articles must fall within the aims and scope of TLCSD aand cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 In addition, by submitting material to TLCSD, the author is stipulating that the material is not currently under review at another journal (electronic or print) until the completion of the editorial decision process at TLCSD.
 If you have concerns about the submission terms, please contact the editor at

 All authors submitting to this journal are expected to adhere to accepted standards for plagiarism, honesty, and ethics.
 Authors are solely responsible for the content of their work.

 TLCSD accepts the responsible use of generative artificial intelligence (AI) tools in manuscript preparation.
 Content must remain the original work of the authors.
 Authors must ensure AI use adheres to ethical guidelines, avoiding plagiarism and maintaining both accuracy and originality.
 Any use of AI must be fully disclosed, including the tools used and how they were utilized.
 The journal will evaluate all submissions based on scientific merit, regardless of AI involvement.
+Submitting authors will be asked to agree to the following attestation statement at the time of manuscript submission:

 Who Can Submit?

-Anyone engaged in teaching and learning in speech-language pathology and audiology, including university faculty, instructors, clinical educators, community-based clinical experience supervisors, and students are welcome to submit to this journal.
+Anyone engaged in teaching and learning in speech-language pathology and audiology, including university faculty, instructors, clinical educators, community-based clinical experience supervisors, and students are welcome to submit to this journal..

 Initial Submission Formatting Requirements